Roman Catholics And Evangelicals Move Apart In Their Political Priorities

 "The advent of Donald Trump has brought to the surface and exacerbated all kinds of tensions and disagreements among different kinds of Christians who, to the casual observer, once appeared to be in agreement," says Molly Worthen, a historian of American religion at the University of North Carolina.

-For the Catholic church, the welfare of immigrants has risen as a concern.
-In his commencement address, Archbishop Gómez spoke of the need for "a new narrative that will define us and hold us together as one people with a common purpose."
+For the Catholic Church, the welfare of immigrants has risen as a concern.
+In his commencement address, Gomez spoke of the need for "a new narrative that will define us and hold us together as one people with a common purpose."

-"We need to talk about American holiness and heroism," Gómez said.
+"We need to talk about American holiness and heroism," Gomez said.
 "America is alive in her saints, and we have so many.
 Mystics and missionaries, martyrs and immigrants, refugees and exiles.
 They came from everywhere to share their gifts and make this country what she was meant to be."

 Though he is generally seen as a conservative voice on social issues, Gomez did not once mention abortion in that address.
-Perhaps he was following the lead of Pope Francis, who last month said "the situation of migrants" is no less important than "the defense of the unborn."
+Perhaps he was following the lead of Francis, who last month said "the situation of migrants" is no less important than "the defense of the unborn."

 Indeed, there is some evidence that evangelicals may be replacing Catholics as the base of the anti-abortion movement.
 Since 2010, the states passing new abortion restrictions generally have had smaller Catholic populations.
 None of the eight most heavily Catholic states in the country have enacted such laws.

 For evangelicals, abortion remains as urgent a concern as ever, and President Trump's conservative judicial appointments are a key factor in keeping white evangelicals in his corner.
-Pastor Johnnie Moore, an informal spokesman for Trump's evangelical advisers, told a Washington audience recently that he and other evangelicals spoke with Trump about their concerns once a week during the campaign and that those conversations continue in the White House.
+The Rev. Johnnie Moore, an informal spokesman for Trump's evangelical advisers, told a Washington audience recently that he and other evangelicals spoke with Trump about their concerns once a week during the campaign and that those conversations continue in the White House.

 "What has happened is," Moore said, "again and again, we have found there's this strange politician that generally has kept his promises to our community, which is an unusual characteristic for a politician."